Yibizo/reto-movimiento-steam-eq-6/SRS.md

 - Host the videogame within the webpage
 - Display videogame data and information within the webpage, such as its name, description, screenshots, among others
 - Track player data corresponding to activity inside the videogame
-- Display player information in order to determine videogame effciency according to its previously established objectives.
+- Display player information in order to determine videogame effciency according to its previously established objectives

 |Title|User story|Importance|Notes|